opstrace/opstrace/docs/guides/administrator/adding-and-managing-tenants.md

 If you want a quick reference you can dip in and out of, see our [tenant reference](../../references/tenants.md) doc.

-If you’re coming from the quick start, and haven’t yet sent data to one of your tenants, check out [integrations guide](../user/integrations.md).
+If you’re coming from the quick start, and haven’t yet sent data to one of your tenants, stay tuned for our forthcoming integrations guide.

 ## Create a Tenant Token with the CLI

 Because Opstrace is secure by default we will first create a public/private keypair that will be used to authenticate clients that wish to access the tenant API.
-If you have created your cluster with the `insecure` option you can skip to the [add a tenant with the UI](#user-content-create-a-new-tenant-in-the UI) section.
+If you have created your cluster with the `insecure` option you can skip to the [add a tenant with the UI](adding-and-managing-tenants.md#add-a-new-tenant-with-the-ui) section.

 Let's walk through an example:  adding a new tenant named `newtenant` to a running Opstrace instance named `showdown`.